All Collections

 Following up shows that you care

 Whether we're talking loosely about networking, a deal you just sold, or a prospect that turned you down.
-The follow up is where the "great" separate from the "good".
+The follow-up is where the "great" separates from the "good".

 It's one more touchpoint that shows that you're not just using people.